 Generate a Client Secret¶

 Now that you’ve created the AD application and set up the service principal, you can generate a client secret.
 Return to Azure Active Directory > App registrations (or use the Azure Government link) and select the application you just registered, then select the Certificates & secrets link.
 Click the “New client secret” button and enter a description for your client secret and set an expiration date, then select “Add.”
-You can then copy the generated secret and enter it into the Fugue environment setup:
+You can then copy the value to the Fugue environment setup: